arup-group/elara/README.md

 `elara event-handlers link-vehicle-counts car bus -e EPSG:2113 -s .01 -n nz_test -o ~/Data/nz_test`

-Produce a **benchmark**, in this case we assume that a benchmark has already been created called and that it works for all modes.
+To produce a **benchmark**, in this case we assume that a benchmark has already been created called and that it works for all modes.

 `elara benchmarks mode_shares_comparison all -e "ESPG:2157"`